Castle of Evil: Plot

 The castle has closed-circuit television so Lupe can see into each room.
 In the lab, she keeps what appears to be Kovic's body, standing to attention and unmoving.

 Robert, the attorney who helped Kovic steal the mines, accuses Lupe of murdering Kovic.
 Lupe "activates" the Kovic in the lab and sends him to kill Robert.
 But that Kovic is not the real Kovic, as his body still lies in its coffin.
 None of the remaining five people know what the Kovic from the lab is.

 They assemble in a room without Carrol and Lupe.
 Carrol suddenly screams and faints.
 When she awakens, Lupe is apparently dead on the floor next to her.
 Carrol says she saw Kovic kill Lupe.
 Matt stops Tunki from stabbing Lupe's body, which Tunki believes will ensure that the "evil that lives on after death" goes away.

-Doc finds that Lupe isn't dead but says she won't live long.
+Doc finds that Lupe is not dead but says she will not live long.
 Lupe says that the Kovic in the lab is a robot the real Kovic made in his image, complete with facial scarring.
 Its "brain is a computer filled with all the evil that was in Kovic."
 She confesses that she killed Kovic for his money, and then tried to reprogram the robot to kill the others but failed.
 The robot is now "beyond control."
 Lupe dies.

-Matt and Tunki discover the closed-circuit TV system and find the secret laboratory, In the lab, the find a large laser gun, but no robot.
+Matt and Tunki discover the closed-circuit TV system and find the secret laboratory.
+In the lab, the find a large laser gun, but no robot.

 The robot attacks Doc, Sable and Carrol.
 It knocks Doc unconscious and is about to strangle Sable when Carrol runs away.
 The robot follows her.
 Matt checks the TV system and sees Carrol in the lab just as the robot bursts in.
 Matt shoots the robot with the laser gun, destroying it.